Get News & Updates Directly To Your Inbox

 If you think you are having a heart attack, call 911 right away.

-And if you haven’t had regular heart screenings with your doctor, start today.
-Your health plan benefits cover many of your preventive care screenings at 100 percent.*
+And if you haven’t been having regular health screenings with your doctor, start today.
+Your health plan benefits cover many of your preventive care screenings at no cost to you.*

 Need help getting started making heart-healthy lifestyle changes?
 Check out these resources: